The Galerkin analysis for the random periodic solution of semilinear stochastic evolution equations: Introduction

-In Section \ref{sec:numerical}, we show the uniform boundedness of $\hat{X}_{t}^{n,-k\tau}$ by imposing another assumption on $\hat{C}_f,C_f,\alpha$ and $\lambda_1$: \begin{assumption} $ 2\lambda_1 > \hat{C}_f$ and $\alpha > C_f$. \end{assumption} We conclude the random periodicity of the spatio-temporal discrete scheme \eqref{eq:con_RandM} in Theorem \ref{thm:main2} and determine a strong order to approximate $X^{-k\tau}_{\cdot}(\xi)$ from \eqref{eq:con_RandM} in Theorem \ref{thm:error}.
-Compared to the convergence in SDE cases in \cite{rpsnumerics2017, wu2021}, for the SEE case it is required that the approximation trajectory starting from $L^{2}(\Omega; \dot{H}^r)$ with $r\in (0,1)$ rather than an arbitrary starting point in $L^{2}(\Omega; H)$, which guarantees the continuity of the limiting path, ie, $X^{-k\tau}_{\cdot}(\xi)$.
+\begin{assumption} $L_{f,g}<2\lambda_1,\ \frac{C_f}{\lambda_1}+\frac{C_g}{\sqrt{\lambda_1}}<1$. \end{assumption} We conclude the random periodicity of the spatio-temporal discrete scheme \eqref{eq:con_RandM} in Theorem \ref{thm:main2} and determine a uniform and strong order to approximate $X^{-k\tau}_{\cdot}(\xi)$ from \eqref{eq:con_RandM} in Theorem \ref{thm:error}.
+Compared to the convergence in SDE cases in \cite{rpsnumerics2017, wu2021}, for the SEE case it is required that the approximation trajectory starting from $L^{2}(\Omega; \dot{H}^r)$ with $r\in (0,1)$ rather than an arbitrary starting point in $L^{2}(\Omega; H)$, which guarantees the continuity of the path $X^{-k\tau}_{\cdot}(\xi)$.
 An interesting observation from it is, the order of convergence directly depends on the space where the initial point lives on, ie, $L^{2}(\Omega;\dot{H}^r)$.
-As the convergence from $X^{-k\tau}_{\cdot}(\xi)$ to the random periodic path $X^{*}_{\cdot}$ is independent of the initial condition, we end up this paper with Corollary \ref{corr:error} which determines a strong but not optimal order for approximating $X^{*}_{\cdot}$.
+As the rate of the convergence from $X^{-k\tau}_{\cdot}(\xi)$ to the random periodic path $X^{*}_{\cdot}$ is dependent of the initial condition, we end up this paper with Corollary \ref{corr:error} which determines a strong but not optimal order for approximating $X^{*}_{\cdot}$.
+Corollary \ref{corr:error} also implies the best order of convergence can be ever achieved is $1/2-\epsilon$ with arbitrarily small $\epsilon$.